openframeworks/ofBook/chapters/c++11/chapter.md

 *by [Elliot Woods](http://www.kimchiandchips.com/)*

 ## Introduction
-C++ is a pretty old language, it's been around since 1983, and perhaps because of that (but certainly for many other reasons), it is often seen as archaic, obtuse, or perhaps just plain out of touch by today's standards.
-Contrary to this, many people believe that it is still offers the best balance of performance and clarity on the coding high street, and (in part thanks to the success of Unix and its mates) has an incredibly strong ecosystem of 3rd party libraries, device support and general acceptance, even up to the point where current shader languages and CUDA use C++ as their language of choice.
+C++ an old language.
+It has been around since 1983.
+It is often seen as archaic, obtuse, and perhaps just plain out of touch by today's standards.
+Contrary to this, many people believe it offers the best balance of performance and clarity on the coding high street, and many other people use it fot its strong ecosystem of 3rd party libraries, device support and general acceptance.
+Even new technologies (like CUDA) often use C++ as their language of choice.

 Some more modern languages (such as JavaScript and C#) make programs which run in a very different way to C/C++.
 They have a 'virtual machine', which is a very different type of computer than the one which crunches electronic signals on a circuit board.
 The virtual machine receives and processes program instructions like a real machine, but allows for all sorts of ideas which don't directly translate to silicon electronics, such as dynamic typing and reflection.
 The virtual machine abstracts the constraints of the processor away from the thinking of the programmer.

 C/C++ does not have a virtual machine, which (for the time being) often gives it a performance edge over these newer languages.
-It is quite strict in that ultimately the C code itself (somewhere down the chain) translates 1:1 with physical processor instructions, the design of the language is inflexible in this way, but clinging to this is the achievement of C++, that code can be both understood naturally by a human, and clearly translate to machine code.
+It is quite strict in that the instructions you type deep down have a 1:1 translation with physical processor instructions.
+This gives the language some inflexibilities, but means that code can be both understood naturally by a human, and clearly translate to machine code.

 In this chapter we'll look at some of the new patterns in the C++ language introduced in C++11, which retain this promise whilst offering new ways of writing code.